incordai/watchman/README.md

 ## Governance: rules, guards and gates

+**You already know this move.** You are watching an agent work, you see it start down the wrong path, you hit `Esc` and type *"read the file first."*

+That keystroke is the most valuable thing you do all day, and it has two problems.
+It is **late** — the agent has already started.
+And it needs **you sitting there**, which means it does not happen at 2am, or on the fourth parallel session, or on the run you walked away from.

+This is that keystroke, fired before the call executes, on the sessions nobody is watching.

 Every other tool in the comparison table implements rules as text in a prompt, which means the rule holds exactly as long as the model feels like honouring it.
 Here a rule is a function that returns *refused*.

 ```mermaid